brianmueller/cssi-curriculum/_lessons/javascript/01-intro-to-javascript-and-the-developer-console.md

 ---
   layout: post
-  title: Intro to Javascript and the Developer Console
+  title: Intro to JavaScript and the Developer Console
   language: javascript
 ---
 ## After the lesson, you'll be able to:
 + Understand and define key programming concepts
-+ Use the JS console
++ Use the JavaScript console
 + Understand the console is for testing, does not permanently store code
 + Use Arithmetic Operators in console
 + Use and concatenate strings in console